Hair cell

 Hair cells are the sensory receptors of both the auditory system and the vestibular system in the ears of all vertebrates, and in the lateral line organ of fishes.
 Through mechanotransduction, hair cells detect movement in their environment.

 In mammals, the auditory hair cells are located within the spiral organ of Corti on the thin basilar membrane in the cochlea of the inner ear.
 They derive their name from the tufts of stereocilia called hair bundles that protrude from the apical surface of the cell into the fluid-filled cochlear duct.
 The stereocilia number from fifty to a hundred in each cell while being tightly packed together and decrease in size the further away they are located from the kinocilium.
+The vertices of all hair bundles point away from the center of the cochlea because bundle deflection only in the direction of the longest stereocilia leads to increased possibility of mechanotransduction.

+Hair cells are organized tonotopically.
+Hair cells at the base of the cochlea respond best to high-frequency sounds, while those at the apex respond best to low-frequency sounds.
+The cilia are taller in the apex and shorter in the base, maintaining an orderly gradation along the cochlea's length.
+The physical and functional properties of these structures vary systematically along the tonotopic axis of the auditory system.
+For example, hair bundles might be longer or shorter, or synapses might be more or fewer or have different properties, depending on whether they are associated with high-frequency or low-frequency regions.

-Mammalian cochlear hair cells are of two anatomically and functionally distinct types, known as outer, and inner hair cells.
+Mammalian cochlear hair cells are of two anatomically and functionally distinct types, known as outer and inner hair cells.
 Damage to these hair cells results in decreased hearing sensitivity, and because the inner ear hair cells cannot regenerate, this damage is permanent.
 Damage to hair cells can cause damage to the vestibular system and therefore cause difficulties in balancing.
 However, other vertebrates, such as the frequently studied zebrafish, and birds have hair cells that can regenerate.

 The human cochlea contains on the order of 3,500 inner hair cells and 12,000 outer hair cells at birth.

 The outer hair cells mechanically amplify low-level sound that enters the cochlea.
 The amplification may be powered by the movement of their hair bundles, or by an electrically driven motility of their cell bodies.
 This so-called somatic electromotility amplifies sound in all tetrapods.
 It is affected by the closing mechanism of the mechanical sensory ion channels at the tips of the hair bundles.

 The inner hair cells transform the sound vibrations in the fluids of the cochlea into electrical signals that are then relayed via the auditory nerve to the auditory brainstem and to the auditory cortex.

+The tectorial membrane (TM) overlying the sensory inner hair cells and electrically-motile outer hair cells stimulates IHCs through fluid coupling and the OHCs via direct connection to their tallest stereocilia.